arangodb/docs/3.5/programs-arangobackup-limitations.md

 Services on Single Server
 -------------------------

-On a single server the installed services are not backed up and are therefore also not restored.
+On a single server the installed Foxx microservices are not backed up and are therefore also not restored.
 This is because in single server mode the service installation is done locally in the file system and does not track the information in the `_apps` collection.